burlachenkok/exploring-python3/python3-note.md

 ## Compound Statements

-Generally, compound statements are written on multiple logical lines using indentation, although sometimes if a compound statement has only one branch in it, and the body of it contains only simple statements, it can be written on a single logical line.
+Generally, compound statements are written on multiple logical lines using indentation.
+However, if a compound statement has only one branch in it, and the body of it contains only simple statements, it can be written on a single logical line.
 Example:

 ```python
 if 1: print (2); print (3); #legal python code